Buddhika-Velaris/JIRA-Branch-Creator/README.md

 1. Log in to your Atlassian account at [id.atlassian.com](https://id.atlassian.com/manage-profile/security/api-tokens)
 2. Click "Create API token"
-3. Enter a label for your token (e.g., "VS Code JIRA Branch Creator")
+3. Enter a label for your token (e.g., "vscode")
 4. Copy the generated token

 ### 🚒 Troubleshooting